nhsconnect/Events-Management/pages/messages/explore_event_header_information.md

 ## [CareConnect-Organization-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Organization-1)

 Multiple organisations may be referenced from the event message.
-Organisations are included as part of the event header information to fulfil the following requirements:
+Organisations are included to:

 - to convey the service provider which originated the event
 - to identify the publisher of the event